puppetlabs/design-system/packages/react-components/source/react/library/switch/Switch.md

 The Switch component is a lightly styled wrapper around an HTML checkbox input.
 It leaves most auxiliary functionality to the [`Form.Field`](#/React%20Components/FormField) wrapper.
 We recommend that in most cases the Switch is used through the `Form.Field` component be used to ensure complete design consistency, but there may be some cases in which a pure Switch element is desired.

 A switch is typically made up of a label, the switch component, and an optional caption (e.g. for errors).
 It is used to toggle between two different sets of information or modes.
-Reference the Sketch Styelguide for more use cases, combinations with other form componenets, and error states (under Components / Form Components).

 ## Basic Use